-Interest expense decreased by \$9,115 to \$530,030 for the year ended December 31, 2022 as compared to \$539,145 for the year ended December 31, 2021.
-Interest expense declined despite the issuance of the Series 2022 Bonds.
-Between maturities and Series 2021B refunding the Authority saved approximately \$15M in interest expense.
-Some of the savings were offset by the issuance of the Series 2022A, 2022B and 2022C.
-The Series 2022B and 2022C bonds were issued in November and December, respectively, so even though they are outstanding at 12/31/2022, these bonds did not accrue a large interest expense.
+December 31, 2022 and 2021 (Continued) Interest expense decreased by \$9,115 to \$530,030 for the year ended December 31, 2022 as compared to \$539,145 for the year ended December 31, 2021.
+Interest expense declined primarily due to the maturity of certain existing bonds, and the 2021 forward refunding of the Series 2013A Bonds, which resulted in savings of approximately \$15,000 being recognized when the refunding was completed on July 1, 2022 through the issuance of the Series 2022A Bonds.
+Interest expense declined despite the issuance of the Series 2022 B Bonds, which are new money bonds, in November 2022, as these bonds only accrued less than two months of interest expense.

 Federal, state and insurance reimbursement totaled \$6,381 in 2022.
-This amount included FEMA assistance for COVID-19 disinfection services and emergency protective measures as well as emergency protective services and debris removal due to various Tropical Storms and Hurricanes that affected the Authority's roadways.
+This amount included Federal Emergency Management Agency (FEMA) assistance for COVID-19 disinfection services and emergency protective measures as well as emergency protective services and debris removal due to various Tropical Storms and Hurricanes that affected the Authority's roadways.
 Also included were insurance reimbursements which were mostly related to property damage recoveries.

-Net nonoperating expenses increased by \$136,098 or 23.1% to \$726,307 for the year ended December 31, 2021 from \$590,209 for the year ended December 31, 2020 primarily due to the increase in Payments to the State of New Jersey and decrease in investment income.
+Nonoperating expenses, net increased by \$124,509 or 21.1% to \$714,718 for the year ended December 31, 2021 from \$590,209 for the year ended December 31, 2020 primarily due to the increase in Payments to the State of New Jersey and decrease in investment income.
 The overall increase in net nonoperating expenses was partially offset by an increase in the Federal, State and insurance reimbursements.

-The Build America Bonds subsidy in 2021 decreased by \$298 or 0.4% to \$77,468 in 2021 from \$77,766 in 2020 due to sequestration.
+Build America Bonds subsidy in 2021 decreased by \$298 or 0.4% to \$77,468 in 2021 from \$77,766 in 2020 due to sequestration.
 The subsidy payment received for the July 1, 2021 interest payment was reduced by 5.7% and the subsidy payment due for the January 1, 2022 interest payment is reported to be reduced by 5.7%, while in 2020 the comparable payments were reduced by 5.9% and 5.7%, respectively.
 This was partially offset by receipt of interest on the July 2021 payment which was received in October 2021.